 One of the fastest shortcuts to achieving this trust is to engage them with content … ideas, advice, inspiration … that will help them achieve their goals, whether those goals are about having a beautiful green lawn to die for or navigating a tough divorce.

 Producing consistent, quality content is admittedly tough.
 It does require thought, effort and investment – either your own time or someone else’s.

-The good news is, it’s a learnable skill (there are plenty of resources out there: here’s a great beginner’s guide from a trusted source).
+The good news is, it’s a learnable skill.
 Where it doesn’t appeal or doesn’t work to produce it internally it can be also carefully outsourced.

 4. Position yourself as an expert

 Now this one can be controversial, so we’re going to wade in with a starting assumption.